kamiliano1/link-sharing/README.md

 };
 ```

-order was created to have the correct position on the application and on the firebase.
-When the user uses drag and drop it also updates the order and the Firebase collection
+Order was created to have the correct position on the application and on the firebase.
+When the user uses drag and drop it also updates the order and the firebase collection

 ```ts
 const snippetQuery = query(